AbuBokorSiddik67/AbuBokorSiddik67/README.md

 # Hi there, I'm Abu Bokor Siddik! 👋

 ### 👨‍💻 About Me
-I'm a passionate Full-Stack Web Developer with a keen interest in building attractive and functional websites.
+I'm a passionate MERN-Stack Web Developer with a keen interest in building attractive and functional websites.
 I'm currently focused on exploring new technologies and solving real-world problems.
 I love to take on new challenges and continuously improve my skills.

 ### 🚀 My Current Activities
 * 🔭 I’m currently working on a Project_Name: Institute Management System.